Firewall Protection Profiles

 Concurrent Flows: Number of flows that are active at a given point in time.

-Baseline – If selected, the min value is determined by the system using baseline learning, and the corresponding Value field shows “Dynamic”.
+Baseline: If selected, the min value is determined by the system using baseline learning, and the corresponding Value field shows “Dynamic”.
+This option is available only if Baseline Learning is enabled.

 Add Profile Mappings